nf-core/website/markdown/events/2021/bytesize-10-institutional-profiles.md

 You can make a branch to follow GitHub best practices and just name it after the cluster name you’ve picked.

-Then also open a tab with an extra documentation because you will have to refer to it quite a lot.
+Then also open a tab with the nf-core and Nextflow documentation because you will have to refer to it quite a lot.

 [10:03](https://youtu.be/Ym1s6sKGzkw?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=603) Once you’ve made your fork and your branch, you need to create two new files.